wloderhose/hip-pager-bot/README.md

  - `message` The message to be sent
  - `roomJid` The jid of the HipChat room
- - `fromName` The name of the HipChat user
+ - `fromName (optional)` The name of the HipChat user.
+If blank, message is sent to the room without any @ mentions.

 ## Creating Commands